 “I think that Christopher’s best tool is his bat and approach.
 Not many kids within our state have an advanced approach like Christopher does at the plate.
 As far as college I think there isn’t a doubt that he is going to play college baseball but at what level I don’t think it’s fair to the kid for me to offer an opinion.
 Time and effort will tell us that later in his prep career.”

-Page 3 of 3 - For now, Jordan and his pine tar soaked bat will keep on doing what they do well together - churn out the hits.
+For now, Jordan and his pine tar soaked bat will keep on doing what they do well together - churn out the hits.